My favorite watercolor supplies.

 - Janet’s Violet Rose (AJ)

-- White gouache or Titanium white– These are fun opaque colors to have for glazing, recapturing white or tinting colors.
+- White gouache (MG) or Titanium white– These are fun opaque colors to have for glazing, recapturing white or tinting colors.

 - Gesso (acrylic) white, black or gold– fun to have for surface preparation